JohnBailey2024/AutoChef/README.md

 ## Future Enhancements

-Moving forward, our team aims to enhance the system's capabilities by training the model to generate entirely new recipes.
+Moving forward, our team aims to enhance the system's capabilities by training the model to generate entirely new recipes that only use similar recipes as a method to ensure good taste rather than use them as a template to base ground truth upon.

-This step involves shifting our focus from recommender engines to generative models such as LLMs that use the transformer architecture

  We will focus on ensuring that the generated recipes are coherent and palatable, avoiding clashing flavors or inedible combinations.